POEM procedure restored the patient’s ability to swallow | Case study

 Pace Hospitals

-A 25-year-old male patient from Bangladesh (Rasel Parves) with a history of achalasia cardia was referred to PACE Hospitals for further treatment.
+A 25-year-old male patient from Bangladesh (Rasel Parves) with a history of achalasia cardia was referred to PACE Hospitals, Hitech City, Hyderabad for further treatment.

 Medical History and Diagnosis

 Delving deeper, it was understood that the Bangladeshi patient was experiencing issues with swallowing.
-Upon visiting their local healthcare centers, the patient was diagnosed with Achalasia Cardia Type II.
-The healthcare providers concurred that a peroral endoscopic myotomy (POEM) procedure could help in treating the disease.
+Upon visiting their local healthcare centres, the patient was diagnosed with Achalasia Cardia Type II.

 The POEM procedure falls under third space endoscopy.
 The third-space endoscopy (also called submucosal endoscopy) is a collective term given to a group of endoscopic techniques which operate within the submucosal domain (the wall of the gut called the submucosal space).
 In a few cases, third-space endoscopy also delves into muscular and subserosal layers.